Today in AgBioView: August 12, 2002:

 To woo potential donors, the potato center is being pressured to behave

-its research projects.
-Potato center projects have been whittled down
+research projects.
+Potato center projects have been whittled down from

-from more than 30 a decade ago to 13 today.
-Each project is ranked in
+more than 30 a decade ago to 13 today.
+Each project is ranked in terms of

-terms of its probability of scientific success, dollars saved or gained
+its probability of scientific success, dollars saved or gained per acre,

-per acre, and the poverty level of the farmers it benefits, among other
+and the poverty level of the farmers it benefits, among other factors.
+By

-factors.
-By these criteria, the late blight program, under Nelson's
+these criteria, the late blight program, under Nelson's direction, has

-direction, has been deemed the top research project, meriting the
+been deemed the top research project, meriting the largest single portion

 These returns will not be guaranteed by scientific research alone.